kconnour/PyUVS-old/builddocs/index.rst

 Welcome to PyUVS's documentation!
 #################################
 PyUVS is a set of tools to work with MAVEN/IUVS data.
-Below you can find the documentation on its modules, along with its subpackages for more specific applications.
+Below you can find the documentation on how to install it, along with info about its modules and its subpackages.

 .. toctree::
    :maxdepth: 1
-   :caption: API reference
+   :caption: Useful links

-   rst/api-reference/constants
+   rst/installation
+   rst/api-reference

 ******************
 Indices and tables